 Dacia Sandero Review

-4. Dacia Spring (from £14,995)
+3. Dacia Spring (from £14,995)

-5. Dacia Sandero Stepway (from £15,295)
+4. Dacia Sandero Stepway (from £15,700)

-The Dacia Sandero Stepway is a jacked-up version of the Sandero supermini that features in third place on this list.
+The Dacia Sandero Stepway is a jacked-up version of the Sandero supermini that features in higher up on this list.
 It’s still not a proper SUV like Dacia’s Duster, but with its chunky body cladding and moderately elevated ride height the idea is that it takes on some of that aesthetic, and in fairness it does a pretty good job in that regard.
 Like the regular Sandero, it also boasts a modern interior and decent driving characteristics.
 If you're in the market for a small crossover with a very competitive list price, the Sandero Stepway is far from a bad option.

 Dacia Sandero Stepway Review

-6. Kia Picanto (from £15,595)
+5. Kia Picanto (from £15,845)

 The Kia Picanto used to sit a lot further towards the top of this list, but a recent facelift has brought modest price hikes that have seen the car shuffle down the order a bit.
 Having said that, the facelift means the Picanto is now better - and better looking - than ever, and the fact that it's still cheap enough for inclusion on this list is good news.
 Even in its most basic of trim levels, the Picanto is a great little car to drive, with perky handling and a reasonably comfortable ride.
 Then there’s the space – like its close relation, the Hyundai i10, the Picanto is a roomy little car, with space for four adults and a usefully sized boot.
 It boasts excellent fuel economy and a very low insurance group, too, and while the entry-level version isn’t very well equipped, you do get most of the essential stuff, plus a robustly built and smartly styled interior.
 Oh, and the Picanto comes with a whopping seven-year warranty.
-Think of it this way, then: you’re paying £2,228 for each year of warranty, and you get a free brand-new car thrown in.
+Think of it this way, then: you’re paying £2,263 for each year of warranty, and you get a free brand-new car thrown in.
 What a deal!

 Kia Picanto Review

-7. Hyundai i10 (from £16,030)
+7. Hyundai i10 (from £16,380)

-Like most of the other cars here, the Hyundai i10 is designed for use in the city, but inside it majors on practicality, which means you can fit four adults – and a decent amount of luggage – in with relative ease.
+Like most of the other cars here, the Hyundai i10 is designed for use in the city, but inside it majors on practicality and interior space, which means you can fit four adults – and a decent amount of luggage – in with relative ease.
 What’s more, the i10 can boast one of the smartest interiors of any car in this list, with high-quality materials that belie its price.
-And while it isn’t quite as sharp to drive as some of its rivals, it’s perfectly pleasant, not to mention surprisingly comfortable for such a small car, and perfectly competent on the motorway, too.
+And while it isn’t quite as sharp to drive as some of its rivals, it’s perfectly pleasant, not to mention surprisingly comfortable for such a small car, and competent on the motorway, too.
 But the real cherry on the cake is the five-year, unlimited-mileage warranty.

 Hyundai i10 Review

-8. Toyota Aygo X (from £16,140)
+9. Toyota Aygo X (from £16,515)

-The Aygo X is the rarest of things: a newly developed city car still on sale in 2024.
-Fact is, it's much harder to make a good profit on a small car than it is on a big SUV, which is one of the reasons manufacturers have moved away from models like the Aygo: city cars from the likes of Peugeot, Nissan, Vauxhall and Skoda have all gone the way of the Dodo in recent years.
+It's much harder to make a good profit on a small car than it is on a big SUV, which is one of the reasons manufacturers have moved away from models like the Aygo: city cars from the likes of Peugeot, Nissan, Vauxhall and Skoda have all gone the way of the Dodo in recent years.
 Toyota isn't quite ready to abandon this segment yet, however, and has cleverly designed its latest Aygo with a bit of SUV attitude to help it attract buyers who like the chunky off-road styling but want it in a more affordable and smaller package.
 Rivals might be better to drive, but the Aygo X still has lots to recommend about it, not least the potential for a 10-year Toyota warranty.

-Toyota Aygo X Review
+Toyota AYGO X Review

 (All prices correct at time of publication but are subject to change and should be independently verified by checking the relevant manufacturer websites.)